Kogarah

 Kogarah shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational attainment in Kogarah is notably higher than national averages.
-Among residents aged 15+, 46.0% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 29.5%, followed by postgraduate qualifications (14.5%) and graduate diplomas (2.0%).
-Vocational credentials are also prevalent, with 25.1% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.9% and certificates for 12.2%.
+As of 2016, 46.0% of residents aged 15 and above held university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+University graduates comprise the largest group at 29.5%, followed by postgraduate degree holders (14.5%) and those with graduate diplomas (2.0%).
+Vocational credentials are also common, with 25.1% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.9%) and certificates (12.2%).

-Educational participation is high in the area, with 32.4% currently enrolled in formal education.
+Educational participation is high, with 32.4% of residents enrolled in formal education as of 2016.
 This includes 8.7% in tertiary education, 7.8% in primary education, and 5.4% pursuing secondary education.

 Frequently Asked Questions - Education